Mississippi woman kills escaped monkey fearing for her children's safety

-HEIDELBERG, Miss.
-(AP) — One of the monkeys that escaped last week after a truck overturned on a Mississippi roadway was shot and killed early Sunday by a homeowner who says she feared for the safety of her children.
+One of the monkeys that escaped last week after a truck overturned on a Mississippi highway was shot and killed early Sunday by a woman who says she feared for the safety of her children.

-Bond said she and other residents had been warned about diseases that the escaped monkeys carried so she fired her gun.
+Bond Ferguson said she and other residents had been warned that the escaped monkeys carried diseases so she fired her gun.

 The Jasper County Sheriff's Office confirmed in a social media post that a homeowner had found one of the monkeys on their property Sunday morning but said the office didn't have any details.
 The Mississippi Department of Wildlife, Fisheries, and Parks took possession of the monkey, the sheriff's office said.